 Human zoos, exploitation and dubious ‘traditions’ that actually inhibit real cultural exchange – the relationship between tourists and indigenous people is complex and frequently disappointing for both, with often only tour operators benefiting.
 We have worked to raise awareness of these issues with tourists and tour operators for a number of years.
 However, it is clear that if the interaction between tourists and indigenous people is to be positive, then a strong code of conduct for tour operator’s engaging with indigenous people is needed.
 Please support this campaign – donate today.

 Cruise Ship Tourism

-Cruising is a growing trend and although brings some benefit to destinations, the reality in most cases is that they convey large numbers of low value passengers, who have limited time for meaningful cultural exchange and leave behind large amounts of rubbish and pollution.
+Cruising is a growing trend and although brings some benefit to destinations, the reality in most cases is that they convey large numbers of low-value passengers, who have limited time for meaningful cultural exchange and leave behind large amounts of rubbish and pollution.
 The large cruise ships have an enormous ecological impact and notoriously poor working conditions.
-Additionally many destinations have become highly dependant on this form of tourism which can inhibit the development of other, more sustainable forms of tourism.
+Additionally, many destinations have become highly dependent on this form of tourism which can inhibit the development of other, more sustainable forms of tourism.
 Please support this campaign – donate today.